-Excavations in Zippori National Park, Israel, have revealed Byzantine-era winepresses, one of which has a mosaic depicting what appears to be a wine-drinking contest between the Greek gods Dionysus and Heracles.
+Excavations in Zippori National Park, Israel, recently revealed Byzantine-era winepresses and structures, one of which has a mosaic depicting what appears to be a wine-drinking contest between the Greek gods Dionysus and Heracles.

 The site of the Zippori National Park has many well-preserved mosaics, many of which are found in the Dionysus House.
 They depict the life of Dionysus, the Greek god of fertility and of wine with scenes of celebration with music, drinking and dancing.